Oligodon barroni

-Oligodon barroni is a species of snake in the family Colubridae.
+Oligodon barroni, or Barron's kukri snake, is a species of snake in the subfamily Colubrinae of the family Colubridae.
 The species is endemic to Southeast Asia.

 Etymology

 The specific name, barroni, is in honor of Mr. P.A.R.
 Barron who collected the first three specimens including the holotype.

 Geographic range

 O. barroni is found in Cambodia, Laos, Thailand, and Vietnam.

 Habitat

 The preferred natural habitat of O. barroni is forest, at altitudes of 300–1,000 m.

 Description

 O. barroni may attain a total length (including tail) of about 40 cm.
 The dorsal scales are arranged in 17 rows at midbody.

 Diet

 O. barroni feeds predominantly on eggs of small skinks and of other reptiles.